- Use Cases

 BLE beacons can also be deployed on mobile objects and detected and located by fixed BLE-enabled sensors, which can be useful in asset tracking scenarios.

 BLE indoor positioning and real-time location systems can yield different levels of accuracy depending on the system architecture, hardware selections, and density of deployed sensors or beacons.
-Both indoor positioning using BLE sensors or beacons can deliver location accuracy with a typical range between 1-5 meters.
+Both indoor positioning using BLE sensors or beacons can deliver location accuracy typically below 5 meters (with optimal conditions and deployment).

 Bluetooth, similar to Wi-Fi technologies, typically rely on signal strength (RSSI) to estimate the locations of devices.
 This method of determining location typically yields positional accuracy in the meter level and is much less precise than a technology like UWB, which uses Time of Flight (ToF) distance-based measurement for very precise centimeter-level accuracy.
 While BLE isn’t currently the most accurate RF technology for indoor positioning, it’s still highly effective and one of the most widely used.
 Many indoor positioning use cases don’t require a high degree of precision, making BLE a suitable option that offers many unique advantages including flexibility, low-power and cost, and ease of implementation.

 The range of BLE positioning can differ depending on factors such as whether you are using BLE beacons or BLE-enabled sensors or the nature of the indoor space.
-BLE generally operates over a shorter range than other RF technologies, such as UWB or Wi-Fi, operating best within 0-25 meters and typically up to a maximum of 100 meters.
+BLE generally operates over a shorter range than other RF technologies, such as UWB or Wi-Fi, operating best within 0-25 meters and up to 100 meters (with optimal conditions and deployment).

 Bluetooth, like other RF standards, offers unique characteristics and advantages that may make it a suitable option, depending on individual needs, budget, facility, and specific location-based use cases.
 The most critical differences between BLE and other technologies, is its lower power consumption and flexibility in many location-aware applications.
 BLE is present in devices throughout indoor spaces, leveraged by many location tracking systems, and can be extended for indoor positioning across a whole suite of industries and use cases.